DataDog/terraform-provider-datadog/docs/data-sources/synthetics_locations.html.md

 # datadog_synthetics_locations

-Use this data source to retrieve information about Datadog's Synthetics Locations.
+Use this data source to retrieve Datadog's Synthetics Locations (to be used in Synthetics tests).
 ## Example Usage

 ```hcl